Board of Directors

 Bio: Founder and President of TPC, is a retired Engineer who moved to Murrells Inlet in 2003.
 He is a former Regional Coordinator for the Myrtle Beach Region of the Carolinas' Nature Photographers Association.
 His interests are photography and post processing.
 He works with fellow photographers to help them develop their skills in photography and to be comfortable with their images through the post processing workflow.
 His camera is a Fuji.

-Jackie Hoelscher - Secretary
+John Kester - Secretary

 Linda Dittrich - Treasurer